“Yesterday is gone, tomorrow has not yet come.

 On Aug.
 20, 2000, Monsignor Wall celebrated the first Mass at Green Hope HS with less than 20 people attending.
 By Christmas Day 2001, more than 800 people had filled the high school gym.
-The Mass caught on, thanks to the community’s welcoming nature –and the hassle-free parking.
+The Mass caught on, thanks to the community’s welcoming nature — and the hassle-free parking.

 The Diocese of Raleigh formally established St. Michael at Green Hope Station in 2011, the first step toward becoming a parish.
 In early 2015, Father Daniel Oschwald was appointed to lead the station toward mission status.
 A committee began developing a plan to build the financial viability and community support needed to become a new parish.

-Bishop Michael Burbidge elevated the station to Mother Teresa Mission on July 1, 2016, and named Fr.
-Daniel Oschwald mission administrator.
 On Sept.
-4, 2016, Bishop Burbidge celebrated Mass at Green Hope to mark the first feast day of the newly canonized St. Teresa of Calcutta.
+4, 2016, Bishop Burbidge celebrated Mass at Green Hope HS to mark the first feast day of the newly canonized St. Teresa of Calcutta.

 We formed a Building and Land Use Committee in 2017 to develop construction plans.
 The mission conducted a capital campaign in 2018 to raise funds to “Do Something Beautiful for God.”